 Video of cop killer becomes Trump campaign push

-Now, Luis Bracamontes' menacing smile has abruptly taken a central role in Trump's closing midterm election argument about immigration as the president tweeted out a video of the Latino man's courtroom appearance in what was immediately denounced by some Democrats and Republicans as a racist campaign tactic.
+Bracamontes' snarling, expletive-filled courtroom rant about killing police officers appeared in a little-noticed January 2018 Trump campaign ad.
+Trump tweeted the video on Wednesday.

-Bracamontes, an immigrant living in the country illegally, sports a shaved head and long chin hair and speaks in accented English in the video, and his words are clear: He's killed cops and he's "gonna kill more cops soon."
+The immigrant living in the country illegally sports a shaved head and long chin hair.
+He speaks in accented English in the video, and his words are clear: He's killed cops and he's "gonna kill more cops soon."

-The video , which Trump tweeted late Wednesday, alleges without evidence that Democrats were responsible for allowing Bracamontes into the U.S. It comes amid a frenzy of hardline immigration proposals pushed out by Trump in the final stages of the campaign, including sending troops to the border and revoking birthright citizenship.

 "Illegal immigrant, Luis Bracamontes, killed our people!," the video states, adding, "Democrats let him into our country ...
 Democrats let him stay."
 It includes scenes of a migrant caravan moving toward the U.S., warning ominously, "Who else would Democrats let in?" and suggesting that more violence would soon penetrate the border.